 The healthcare sector in Bangladesh has experienced increased growth in recent years.
 Bangladesh is the only least developed country (LDC) that meets nearly 98 percent of its domestic demand for pharmaceutical products, with a market size of approximately $3 billion.
-In addition, Bangladeshi pharmaceutical products are exported to some 150 countries and generated $169 million in fiscal year 2020-21.
-With an annual two-digit growth rate, the Bangladesh pharmaceutical industry is now heading toward self–sufficiency in meeting local demand.
+In addition, Bangladeshi pharmaceutical products are exported to approximately 150 countries and generated $169 million in fiscal year 2020-21.
+With an annual two-digit growth rate, the Bangladesh pharmaceutical industry is now heading towards self–sufficiency in meeting local demand.
 There are more than 300 small, medium, and large enterprises operating in the country producing pharmaceuticals; the top ten producers make up approximately two-thirds of the market.

 The Government of Bangladesh encourages foreign companies to partner with local companies in producing drugs and high-tech and specialized products.
 Regulations have eased, allowing foreign companies to export medical products to Bangladesh.

 Bangladesh offers opportunities for U.S. exporters of high-end medical equipment, surgical instruments, diagnostic equipment, and services.
 Imported medicines and medical devices are subject to customs duties depending on types and classes.
 Anti-cancer drugs, vaccines, hormonal contraceptives, and other products can be imported without tax.
 The medical device sector is not currently strictly regulated, although a policy for doing so has been drafted and awaits approval.
 To enter the healthcare sector in Bangladesh a company is required to provide the necessary application and supporting documents.
 For pharmaceutical companies, applications go to the Directorate General of Drug Administration (DGDA).